For travelers & visitors

 3 · Teleconsultation

-Stay at your hotel or home and see the doctor by video — ideal for refills, follow-up and test interpretation.
+See the doctor by video from your hotel or home: refills, follow-up, test interpretation.
 Learn more →

-Dr. William César Lara Vázquez, pulmonologist in Mexico City
+Dr. William César Lara Vázquez, pulmonologist trained at the INER, Mexico City

 Frequently asked questions